 Dr Lorena Fernández-Martínez

-Biology Department, Edge Hill University, Ormskirk, L39 4QP, UK.
+Biology Department, Edge Hill University, Ormskirk, L39 4QP.

-Target: We look at a variety of target organisms but regularly focus on the ESKAPE strains.
+Specific targets: We look at a variety of target organisms, but regularly focus on the ESKAPE strains.

-Where are you looking: We look in environmental Streptomyces (and other actinomycete) isolates.
+Where are you looking for antibiotics: We look in environmental Streptomyces (and other actinomycete) isolates.

 Expertise offered: Genetic manipulation of actinomycete strains.